gergelykalman/torspray/README.md

 Works in progress:
 - meaningful statistics
 - ability to compile torspray to a standalone executable
+- password login support

 ### Why?
 This tool is meant to empower less tech-savvy users to be able to quickly and effortlessly bring up tor nodes to help out the network in times of crisis.

+### What do I need?
+- You will need a virtual machine (VM) with Debian 11 at a hosting provider.
+I use Hetzner.
+- On installation, specify the ssh key that torspray generates.
+Passwords support doesn't yet work unfortunately.
+  - if you don't remember, run `python torspray.py showpubkey`
+- Once the server is provisioned you can add it to torspray to manage

+### Bugs
+The software is in very early stages if you encounter problems, open a github issue or DM me on twitter @gergely_kalman

 ### Installation